bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

    Don’t worry, the password will not be visible in the logs or exposed - [that’s why it is marked SENSITIVE](https://devcenter.bitrise.io/builds/env-vars-secret-env-vars#about-secrets).
 3. [Start a build](https://devcenter.bitrise.io/builds/Starting-builds-manually/).

-   If everything went well, you should see your app on Testflight.
-From there, you can distribute it to external testers or release it to the App Store.
+   If all goes well, your app will be submitted to iTunes Connect and you can distribute it via Testflight or via the App Store!

 ## Deploying your Android app to Google Play Store